Aminocd/slate/source/index.html.md

 currency-name | The name of the currency that the product can be redeemed by currency-icon-url | The URL of the icon of the currency that the product can be redeemed by days-to-cancellation | How many days until the product's product-discontinual is activated and the product is cancelled.
+A NULL value if the product has no product discontinual minutes-to-cancellation | How many minutes until the product's product-discontinual is activated and the product is cancelled.
 A NULL value if the product has no product discontinual store-id | The ID of the store where the product is sold store-name | The name of the store where the product is sold product-name | The name of the product